amplitude/Amplitude-Android/README.md

         EventLog.logEvent("EVENT_IDENTIFIER_HERE");

 8. Events are saved locally.
 Uploads are batched to occur every 10 events and every 10 seconds.
-After calling logEvent in your app, you will immediately see data pop up on Giraffe Graph.
+After calling logEvent in your app, you will immediately see data appear on Giraffe Graph.

+# Tracking Sessions #

+To track session lengths, add the following to each onResume() in every activity in your app:

+    EventLog.startSession()

+and the following to each onPause() in every activity in your app:

+    EventLog.endSession()

+# Custom user IDs #

+If your app has its own login system that you want to track users with, you can call the following at any time:

+    EventLog.setUserId("USER_ID_HERE");

+You can also add the user ID as an argument to the initialize call:

+    EventLog.initialize(this, "YOUR_API_KEY_HERE", "USER_ID_HERE");

 # Advanced #

 Download the source files as a zip here: giraffegraph.com/static/downloads/giraffegraph-android.zip Copy the four source .java files into your Android project.

-Finally, in order to track sessions, include EventLog.startSession() in every onResume() in every activity and EventLog.endSession() in every onPause() in every activity in your app.